nvhnam/FoodDetector/README.md

 ---

 ## 📈 Future Work

-- Mobile app version with AR overlay for 3D real-time nutrient values display.
-(Currently looking for collaborators to work on Unity)
+- 📱 **Mobile App with AR**: Building a mobile version featuring AR overlays that display 3D real-time nutrient values directly on detected dishes.
+  > 🔍 *Currently seeking passionate collaborators with experience in **Unity** and **AR development** to bring this vision to life!*

-- Integration with AI nutritionist agents (CrewAI, LangChain).
+- 🧠 Integration with AI nutritionist agents (CrewAI, LangChain) for personalized meal recommendations.
+  > 🔍 *Research is currently in progress.*

-- Real-time user health feedback based on demographics.
+- 🏥 Real-time health feedback based on user demographics (age, gender, height, weight, eating patterns).
-- Expand dataset with more regional dishes.
+- 🍲 Expand the VietFood67 dataset with more regional Vietnamese dishes for greater diversity and recognition accuracy.

 ---